learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ## Introduction

 In this lab, you'll further practice the ideas behind CNN and adapting pretrained models as described in previous lessons.
-(As you may have guessed, our problem at hand is classifying Santa or Not Santa!).
-With that, let's have at it!
+You'll once again work on the Santa or Not Santa problem scenario you've seen before!

 ## Objectives